 But we cannot do it alone.

 We call for a global alliance, bringing together governments, industry players, NGOs, associations… A coalition that will go beyond short-term deadlines and borders to win the battle against poor vision in the world.
-We have already been joined by actors as diverse as the Australian government, the Royal Government of Bhutan, the Fédération Internationale de l’Automobile (FIA), Renault, Total, the A. de Rothschild Foundation and The Queen Elizabeth Diamond Jubilee Trust.
+We have already been joined by actors as diverse as the Australian government, the Royal Government of Bhutan, the Fédération Internationale de l’Automobile (FIA), Renault, Total and the A. de Rothschild Foundation.

 For 3 billion people to see the world clearly tomorrow, we do not need funding of new research projects or of new innovations.
 It is simply a question of motivation, commitment and long-term collaboration.
 And it is within reach.
 We will have a direct and powerful impact on the world, transforming people’s lives.
 Let’s seize this opportunity!